0graph/QLearn/README.md

 - `Regression:` Is retraining working for regression
 - `NODATA:`
   - is training rasters with NODATA valuess working properly?
-  - will different NODATA values when retraining cause issues?

 #### Features